botkiller/botkiller.github.io/_projects/macbook_setup.md

     * Screen Time
     * Wallet

+#### Mission Control
+`System Preferences > Mission Control`
+- Disable "Automatically rearrange Spaces based on most recent use"
+- Disable "When switching to an application, switch to a Space with open windows for the application"

 ### Dock
-- Remove the following default apps from the Dock:
+Remove the following default apps from the Dock:
     * Launchpad
     * Mail
     * Maps